bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

   777 out of 48,042 ( 1.6%) loci: allele1 + allele2 genotype error INCREASED by at least 5 repeats when using adjacent loci.
 ```

+These proportions between the number of loci where errors increased vs. decreased stay approximately the same even when I prefilter to alleles that have the highest genotype
+quality scores (Q > 0.8) in all cases (ie. when called with and without adjacent repeats).

 ### Conclusions